 Primary and Secondary Fixed-income Markets

-In primary bond markets, issuers sell new bonds to investors to raise capital.
+Primary bond markets are where issuers sell new bonds to investors to raise capital.
 This contrasts with secondary bond markets, where existing bonds are traded among investors.
 Debut issuers are those who approach the bond market for the first time.
 They often replace private debt, like bank loans, with bonds.
 Examples include:

 1. New corporate entities formed post-merger or acquisition.